jcorbin/anansi/README.md

   pass on all commits
 - the [dev branch][dev] contains the sum of all hopes/fears, tests may not pass
+- the [import branch](../../tree/import) contains prior code inherited from [execs reboot][import] that's in the process of being reprised through the dev branch

 ## Resources